 Another key decision in the plan relates to development density.
 One approach would be to maximise housing density on Green Belt land, and leave the rest as Green Belt (i.e. agricultural).
 Instead, the plan calls for the two large new urban extensions - at Lea Castle Village and Kidderminster Eastern Extension - to provide for at least 40% Green Infrastructure, so increasing the size of Green Belt land taken.
 At Lea Castle, the Green Infrastructure will consist primarily of the existing woodland.
-The remaining land is expected to be developed as relatively high density housing (approx. 40 dwellings per hectare), schools, community facilities, and in the case of Lea Castle also employment.
+The remaining land is expected to be developed as a mixture of high and low density housing, schools, community facilities, and in the case of Lea Castle also employment.